valhristov/valhristov.github.io/index.md

 # About Me

 I am currently a senior software engineer at Inexto.
 Apart from designing and developing products, I enjoy training developers and talking with customers.
-I have strong interest in software architecture and design, and trying new things and using the latest tech is something I love to do.
+I have strong interest in software architecture and design, and I love trying new things and using the latest tech.

 ## Contact
 - Current Address: Founex, Switzerland